Topic Editor: Katy McCulloughkaty.firstname.lastname@example.org

 System planners and program administrators face challenges in understanding and using these resources, combining them for the benefit of children and families, and fully funding their systems of services and supports.
-The NECTAC Finance topical page provides information on funding resources, tools to aid in combining as many of these resources as necessary in states and communities, and the specific financing provisions in IDEA, Parts B and C, legislation and regulations.
+This topical section provides information on funding resources, tools to aid in combining as many of these resources as necessary in states and communities, and the specific financing provisions for Part C and Part B, Section 619 systems, legislation and regulations.

 Each state's Part C Lead Agency is responsible for carrying out general administration and supervision of the Early Intervention (EI) system.
 A toolkit on Part C Fiscal Monitoring Indicators for State Lead Agencies is available to help fiscal monitoring indicators for their specific contexts.